Rockhill Barracks: Closure

 Due to the 2008 Budget cutbacks on military spending the barracks was forced to close.
 135 personnel moved to Finner Camp in Ballyshannon on 31 January 2009.
 Willie O'Dea, Minister for Defence, who defended the closure, said "There were too many army barracks for an army and a country of Ireland's size".
 Local people protested and stated that "the Government was walking on the people and the proposals would mean the loss of €6.5 million to the local economy".
 Dessie Larkin, a local councillor, said "I think it is a huge mistake to leave the north of the county without an army presence.
 The county would be cut off if it was blown up.
 What do people do in north Donegal now if there is a flooding crisis or other disaster?"
-He recalled how his father James (Big Jim) Larkin was presented with a membership card for the officer's mass.
-The Sunday mass was only part of what the barracks meant to the community.
-"For people living in Bomany, Oldtown and New Mills it was a God send", he said.

 Protest

 A protest march was held in Letterkenny on Saturday 15 November 2008 in objection to the barracks closure.
 It began at the Bus Éireann depot at 1.30pm and came to a climax at the Market Square.
 The protest was organised by the Donegal Steering Group Against Barrack Closures who include former Rockhill service personnel.
 Fine Gael politician Dinny McGinley was forced to leave the Dáil after he caused a row with Willie O'Dea.
 When O'Dea failed to answer McGinley's request for him to visit Donegal, the Donegal TD demanded that he prove whether he is "a man or a mouse".
 Leas Ceann Comhairle, Brendan Howlin asked McGinley to leave when he repeatedly shouted at O'Dea.

 An open day was held at the barracks on 14 January 2009 and a final mass was celebrated by army chaplain, Fr.
 Alan Ward, on 18 January 2009.
 On Wednesday, 28 January, soldiers marched down the Barracks Avenue for the last time before proceeding to march from the courthouse to the library on the town's main street.